patricksimpson/blog-gatsby/src/posts/new-mac-book-pros.md

 ### Mag Safe

-Mag Safe Amazing invention, something that always was a problem for my PC Laptops was the power port would eventually break.
+Mag Safe -- Amazing invention, something that always was a problem for my PC Laptops was the power port would eventually break.
 (Still a problem for the kids kindles!).
 Why remove Mag Safe over USB-C power?

 ![Mag Safe](https://s3-us-east-2.amazonaws.com/pks-screenshots/magsafe_-_Google_Search_2018-06-27_20-46-48.jpg)

 ### USB-C

-I understand this, logically it makes sense to go this route.
+I understand it logically... it makes sense to go this route.
 [But we're not ready yet](https://medium.com/morebranches-com/usb-type-c-is-the-future-but-why-arent-we-using-it-yet-683026fcea48).

 Why not a transitional port on one side (along with a Mag Safe power adapter port)?

 ### Track pad

 This is still great, and one of the reasons I can't use any other track pad... they actually work great and once you learn some gestures, it's even better.
 I hope it only continues to improve.
-O

 ### Keyboard / Touch bar

 The keyboard is [plagued](https://www.macworld.co.uk/feature/mac/macbook-pro-keyboard-problems-3653458/) with issues and concerns.
 [Recently this was addressed](https://www.marketwatch.com/story/apple-will-replace-damaged-keys-or-entire-keyboards-on-sticky-macbooks-2018-06-23) but I am still cautious.